swiftlang/swift-evolution/proposals/nnnn-vector.md

 much more importantly, safe way.

-We plan to introduce a new _upcoming_ feature that folks can enable whenever they'd like to via `-enable-upcoming-feature CArrayVector`.
+We plan to introduce a new _upcoming_ feature that folks can enable whenever they'd like to via `-enable-upcoming-feature ImportCArraysAsVectors`.
 This will change the current behavior of importing C arrays as tuples, to instead import them as `Vector`.
 For the previous example, we'd instead generate the following:

 ```swift
 struct section_64 {